This article details frequently asked questions regarding the encryption of our basic services and customer eligibility for new equipment.

-What will the digital adapters cost?
+What will the DTAs cost?

-Customers who subscribe to a higher level of service and receive Limited Basic service on a secondary TV without Comcast supplied equipment are eligible for one device at no charge for one year.
+Customers who subscribe to a higher level of service and receive Limited Basic service on a secondary TV without Comcast-supplied equipment are eligible for one device at no charge for one year.

-Otherwise, currently up to three (3) DTAs are available to Limited Basic customers at no charge (fewer if there is other digital equipment on the account).
+Otherwise, up to three DTAs are currently available to Limited Basic customers at no charge (fewer if there is other digital equipment on the account).
 Afterwards the current price for DTAs for Limited Basic customers is $.50 per device per month.
 All other customers currently pay a $1.99 - $2.99 per month additional outlet service charge for each outlet registered to a DTA.

 What happens after two years of receiving my DTA at no cost?

-Local market pricing will apply after the two year period.
+Local market pricing will apply after the two-year period.
 You will receive a notification 30 days prior to these charges being applied to your account.